-Want to see the perforation blade for the Cricut Maker in action?
+Want to see the Perforation Blade for the Cricut Maker in action?
 You can watch the video below!
-I am also showing you how to change your lines to perf lines in the video so be sure to watch that part as well!
+I am also showing you how to change your lines to perforated lines in the video so be sure to watch that part as well!

 Can’t watch the video or missed some of the details?
 You can follow along with my cutting experiments on a wide variety of materials below.

 What materials can you cut with the Cricut Perforation Tool?